Sporting Dogs

 Golden Retriever, English Springer Spaniel, and Labrador Retriever sitting on grass in a lush green Canadian field, representing Sporting dog breeds.

-Welsh Springer Spaniel with a white and reddish-brown coat sitting on a dirt trail in a forest, looking alert and friendly with its tongue out.
+Spanish Water Dog with a curly brown and white coat sitting on a dirt trail in a forest, looking cheerful with its tongue out.

-A high-resolution digital photograph of an English Springer Spaniel with a liver and white coat sitting attentively on a forest path, surrounded by lush greenery.
+A high-resolution photograph of an American Cocker Spaniel with a long, silky golden coat sitting on a dirt forest path, looking calm and gentle.